krishaamer/green-filter-research/research/literature/design.md

 Share of CO<sub>2</sub> of CO<sub>2</sub> emissions by type of transport (Statista and IEA, 2022)

--   “Transport greenhouse gas emissions have increased every year since 2014” Anon.
-(2023b)

 Circular design is possible if supply chains become circular.

--   Wagenvoort (2020) Self-driving supply chains.. (contact japanese factory?)
+-   Wagenvoort (2020) Self-driving supply chains.. (contact Japanese factory?)

 -   California Transparency in Supply Chains Act